Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 15: 0-1 Knapsack (Dynamic Programming).md

 ### Basic Brute-force Solution
 This problem follows the <b>[Longest Common Subsequence (LCS) pattern](#pattern-5-longest-common-substring)</b> and is quite similar to the <b>[Longest Repeating Subsequence](#longest-repeating-subsequence)</b>; the difference is that we need to count the total occurrences of the <b>subsequence</b>.

-A <b>basic brute-force solution</b> could be to try all the <b>subsequences<b> of the given `string` to count all that match the given `pattern`.
+A <b>basic brute-force solution</b> could be to try all the <b>subsequences</b> of the given `string` to count all that match the given `pattern`.
 We can match the pattern with the given `string` one character at a time, so we can do two things at any step:
 1. If the `pattern` has a matching character with the `string`, we can <b>recursively</b> match for the remaining lengths of the `pattern` and the `string`.
 2. At every step, we can always skip a character from the `string` to try to match the remaining `string` with the `pattern`.
 So we can start a <b>recursive call</b> by skipping one character from the `string`.